jhsware/nix-infra/README.md

 ## Getting Started

+You are recommended to install Nix on your machine and work in a nix-shell.
+If you don't know how to install Nix, try the [Determinate Systems Nix installer](https://github.com/DeterminateSystems/nix-installer), it has uninstall support and automatic garbage collection.

 1. [Download](https://github.com/jhsware/nix-infra/releases) and install the nix-infra binary

-2. Install hcloud cli tool

 Clone this repo and run `nix-shell` to ensure you get [the right version](https://github.com/jhsware/nix-infra/blob/main/nix/hcloud.nix) of the `hcloud` tool.

+### Option 1: Create a cluster setup
-3. Try the [nix-infra-test](https://github.com/jhsware/nix-infra-test) or [nix-infra-ha-cluster](https://github.com/jhsware/nix-infra-ha-cluster) cluster templates
+2. Use the [nix-infra-test](https://github.com/jhsware/nix-infra-test) or [nix-infra-ha-cluster](https://github.com/jhsware/nix-infra-ha-cluster) cluster templates

+### Option 2: Create a fleet of standalone machines
+2. Use the [nix-infra-test-machine](https://github.com/jhsware/nix-infra-test-machine) standalone machines template (contains a cli-script as a starter for you to customise)

 You will find instructions in the each repo.
 Basically you will download and run a test script that automates the installation of the cluster.
-These scripts are also the documentation of the process.
+Or, you can clone the repo and create your own bespoke automation scripts inspired by the test script.

 ### Test Script Options